vEnhance/1802/r23.typ

   $C$ is the parametrized curve $(e^(t^2 - t) - 1 , t^4 , sin (pi t))$
   with $0 lt.eq t lt.eq 1$.
 / 3.: Recall the statement of Stokes' theorem.
-  Verify the statement of Stokes theorem where $S$ is the upper hemisphere of the sphere of radius one centered at the origin and $C$ is its boundary, for the vector field
+  Verify the statement of Stokes' theorem where $S$ is the upper hemisphere of the sphere of radius one centered at the origin and $C$ is its boundary, for the vector field
   $upright(bold(F)) = angle.l x , y , z angle.r$.